prrathnayake/uber_backend/README.md

 # 🚗 Uber Backend Clone

 A **modular backend system** built in modern **C++**, inspired by Uber's architecture.
-This clone demonstrates core backend features such as database integration, multithreaded task execution, and centralized logging—designed for educational, portfolio, or experimental use.
+This clone showcases core backend features, including database integration, multithreaded task execution, and centralized logging, designed for educational, portfolio, or experimental use.

 ---